qfogarty/performance-massage-api/README.md

-# Performance Massage Staff members API
+# Performance Massage staff members API
 This is a bare bones Apollo GraphQL API used to query staff member data stored in a firebase realtime db.

 ## Install